NeuraLegion/sectester-net/src/SecTester.Repeater/README.md

 ## Usage

-To establish a secure connection between the Bright cloud engine and a target on a local network, you just need to use the `RepeaterFactory` constructed with [`Configuration` instance](https://github.com/NeuraLegion/sectester-net/tree/master/src/SecTester.Core#configuration).
+To establish a secure connection between the Bright cloud engine and a target on a local network, you just need to use the `IRepeaterFactory` constructed with [`Configuration` instance](https://github.com/NeuraLegion/sectester-net/tree/master/src/SecTester.Core#configuration).

 ```csharp
 var repeaterFactory = serviceProvider.GetService<IRepeaterFactory>();